 The installation of a new residential sized (<= 65,000 Btu/hr) air source heat pump that is more efficient than required by federal standards.
 This could relate to the replacement of an existing unit at the end of its useful life, or the installation of a new system in a new home.

 Early Replacement:

 The early removal of functioning electric heating and cooling (SEER 10 or under if present) systems from service, prior to its natural end of life, and replacement with a new high efficiency air source heat pump unit.
-Savings are calculated between existing unit and efficient unit consumption during the remaining life of the existing unit, and between new baseline unit and efficient unit consumption for the remainder of the measure life.

-The assumption of the existing unit efficiency in the Early Replacement section of this TRM is based upon the average efficiency of units that were classified in Ameren’s PY3-PY4 as functioning and SEER <=10.
-Therefore it is only appropriate to use these Early Replacement assumptions where those conditions are met.
-The TAC defined “functioning” as the unit is fully operational – providing sufficient space conditioning (i.e. heat exchanger, compressors, pumps work effectively) and/or the cost of repair is under 20% of the new baseline replacement cost.
-Therefore in order to apply early replacement assumptions the programs should apply the following eligibility criteria: SEER <=10 and cost of any repairs <$249 per ton.
+Early Replacement determination will be based on meeting the following conditions:

+The existing unit is operational when replaced, or

+The existing unit requires minor repairs (<$276 per ton).

+All other conditions will be considered Time of Sale.

+The Baseline SEER of the existing unit replaced:

+If the SEER of the existing unit is known and <=10, the Baseline SEER is the actual SEER value of the unit replaced.
+If the SEER is >10, the Baseline SEER = 14.

+If the SEER of the existing unit is unknown use assumptions in variable list below (SEER_exist and HSPF_exist).

+If the operational status or repair cost of the existing unit is unknown, use time of sale assumptions.

 A weighted average early replacement rate is provided for use when the actual baseline early replacement rates are unknown.

 Deemed Early Replacement Rates For ASHP